Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_3_the_bridge_of_kind_questions/page12.md

 # Page 12

-You ask: What have I not listened to yet?
+You wonder, "What have I not heard yet?"
-Another support joins beneath the planks.
+A twelfth plank braces with a listening lattice.

-// Code Task: bridge_q_p12() → RESULT: "Stub."
+// Code Task: bk4_p12_discover() → RESULT: "Stub."
 [python]
-def bridge_q_p12():
+def bk4_p12_discover():
-    """Return the deterministic placeholder value for Page 12.""" return "Stub."
+    return "Stub."
-[Illustration: Twelfth plank with a soft underside lattice forming from light.]
+[Illustration: Twelfth plank underside weaving a pale lattice of light-eared shapes.]